yoonmoonsick/dnd2024/README.md

 > Magic suffuses the multiverse, fueling both destruction and creation.
 Clerics with this domain view magical knowledge not as power to be used for personal gain, but as a gift they have a responsibility to share.
 Gods associated with the Arcana Domain intimately know the secrets and potential of magic.
 These gods are often connected to knowledge, as learning and arcane power tend to go hand-in-hand, or to secrecy or ultimate power.

 - Domain Spells (Always prepared)
-  - Level 3: Magic Missile, Chromatic Orb
-  - Level 3: Magic Weapon, Mirror Image
+  - Level 3: Magic Missile, Chromatic Orb, Magic Weapon, Mirror Image
   - Level 5: Counterspell, Haste
   - Level 7: Dimension Door, Banishment
   - Level 9: Bigby’s Hand, Planar Binding